Mo Rocca: Journalism

 In 2004, he served as a convention-floor correspondent for Larry King Live at the Democratic and Republican national conventions.

 Rocca has been a regular correspondent for CBS Sunday Morning with Jane Pauley since 2012.
 His work includes cover stories, features, and profiles (such as of Chris Rock and Amy Schumer) with an emphasis on presidential history.

 Mo Rocca as a panelist on Wait Wait...
 Don't Tell Me!

 Radio and podcasts

 He is a regular panelist on the quiz show Wait Wait...
 Don't Tell Me! on the NPR radio network.

-Rocca turned his fascination with obituaries into a podcast called Mobituaries, currently on Season 4.
+Rocca turned his fascination with obituaries into a podcast called Mobituaries.

 Television

 From 1998 to 2003, Rocca was a regular correspondent for The Daily Show, which gave him his start in television.
 His work included campaign coverage for Indecision 2000 and a regular feature called "That's Quite Interesting".

 He was a regular correspondent for The Tonight Show on the NBC TV network from 2004 to 2008, and covered the 2008 election for NBC.

 Rocca created and hosted the program My Grandmother's Ravioli with CBS Eye Productions on the Cooking Channel from 2012 to 2015, for which he traveled across the United States, learning to cook from grandmothers and grandfathers in their kitchens.

 He previously hosted Food(ography) on the Cooking Channel and was a regular judge on Iron Chef America on the Food Network.

 Rocca was a commentator on VH1's I Love the '70s and I Love the '80s.
 He was the host of Bravo's Things I Hate About You channel and Whoa!
 Sunday, which premiered in 2005 on the Animal Planet TV channel.
 He also made guest appearances for the Law & Order television franchise in the episodes "Authority" (Law & Order: Special Victims Unit) and "Contract" (Law & Order: Criminal Intent), both in 2008.